zxgtz/fibonacci-webapp-benchmark/README.md

  100%    284 (longest request)
 ```

-For more detailed result, please refer to my blog:
+For more detailed results, please refer to my blog:

 http://startover.github.io/